Narrabeen Prawning Times - A Seasonal Tide of Returnings

 Marine fish stocking

-August 14, 2014 NSW Government DPI is implementing a marine fish stocking program in selected estuaries to enhance recreational fishing opportunities.
+August 14, 2014: The NSW Government DPI is implementing a marine fish stocking program in selected estuaries to enhance recreational fishing opportunities.
 The program will begin this summer and will see around four million juvenile Eastern king prawns stocked in 10 estuaries along the coast.